thescalaguy/blog/source/_posts/Creating-a-realtime-data-platform-embedding.md

 ORDER BY 1 ASC, 3 DESC;
 {% endcode %}

-Once the views are created, we can use them in Superset to create our dashboard.
-However, we first need to change some settings in Superset to allow embedding dashboards.
-If you have your Superset containers running from the previous post, start by bringing them down.
-Then, execute the following command to delete all the Docker images related to Superset; we'll rebuild it with the new settings.
+Once the views have been constructed, we can use them in Superset to build our dashboard.
+To enable dashboard embedding, we must first update some Superset settings.
+If you have any Superset containers running from the last post, start by shutting them down.
+Then, run the following command to remove any Docker images linked to Superset; we'll rebuild it with the new settings.

 {% code lang:shell %}
 docker images | grep superset | awk '{print $3}' | xargs docker rmi